When to Harvest Vegetables in the Garden (And Fruit)

 Harvest lettuce by cutting the head or leaf about 2 inches from the ground with scissors.
 The lettuce will regrow and form another head or leaf.
 Once lettuce forms seed heads and sends up a flower, it becomes bitter.
 The heat will cause this bolting to occur.

-When to harvest spinach and other greens in the garden
+When is spinach and other greens ready to pick in the garden

 When you harvest vegetables in the garden such as spinach and other greens, they are ready whenever you see leaves appear.
 Like lettuce, you can harvest small or large leaves.
 This is true for kale, swiss chard, spinach and some other greens.